Northward-Design/gulp-recipes-es6/recipes/advanced-modern-web/README.md

 - Copies critical-path (above the fold) CSS and In-lines it into the `.html` files in `dist`.
 - Generates a script in all `.html` files to asynchronously load external `.css` file.
-- Creates a duplicate Gzip file `*.html.gz` if it is smaller than the original.
+- Minifies all `.html` files and Creates a duplicate Gzip file `*.html.gz` if they are smaller than the originals.

 - Creates a `sitemap.xml` file in the `dist` folder based on the `.html` files in `dist`.